 Biola offers a 1 unit Putnam review class (Math 480) every fall semester; we discuss various problems from past exams, and strategies that can be used for solving them.

-Check out the following site for a list of all past Putnam problems since 1985.
-(Solutions are included for all problems since 1995.) amc.maa.org
+Check out this Putnam Archive webpage for a list of all past Putnam problems and solutions used since 1995.

 If you are a current Biola student and wish to take the Putnam exam this December, please contact Joseph DiMuro at firstname.lastname@example.org.